5 Winners From the Fifth Democratic Primary Debate

 Here we are again.
-For the fifth time in five months, a bafflingly numerous bunch of Democratic presidential candidates just spent two hours engaged in the talking points-recitation competition we bravely call a “debate” in our excuse for a democracy.
+For the fifth time in five months, a bafflingly numerous bunch of Democratic presidential candidates just spent two hours engaged in the talking points-recitation competition we call a “debate” in our sorry excuse for a democracy.
 And now, once again, you’re shouting into the void (and/or, Google’s search bar), demanding answers to questions like “Who won the Democratic debate?” or “Who were the winners of the Democratic debate?”
 And you expect me, or someone like me — a college-educated, New York City-based journalist who reads about politics all day every day, and is thus uniquely unqualified to see this tedious carnival through the eyes of the median Democratic voter — to tell you what it all added up to, in the end.

 Well, if you insist.
-Here are the five winners of the fifth Democratic debate:
+Here are the five winners of last night’s fifth Democratic debate:

 1) Cory Booker.

-The New Jersey senator’s has made a regular habit of (figuratively) disembowling Joe Biden in the most jovial way imaginable.
+The New Jersey senator has made a regular habit of (figuratively) disembowling Joe Biden in the most jovial way imaginable.
 At debate after debate, like a psychopathic Ned Flanders, Booker has gone medieval on the old man without ever ceasing to smile or spout cringe-inducingly corny one-liners.
 In August, Booker took Biden to task for his record on criminal justice while dropping witticisms like, “You’re dipping into the Kool-Aid and you don’t even know the flavor.”

-On Wednesday, Booker was at it again, ripping Biden’s failure to fully unlearn his drug warrior ways while quipping, “This week, I hear [Biden] literally say that ‘I don’t think we should legalize marijuana’ — I thought you might have been high when you said it!”
+On Wednesday, Booker was at it again, ripping Biden’s failure to fully unlearn his drug-warrior ways while quipping, “This week, I hear [Biden] literally say that ‘I don’t think we should legalize marijuana’ — I thought you might have been high when you said it!”

-Now, Booker has racked up more critically-acclaimed debate performances this year than percentage points of voter support.
+Now, Booker has racked up more critically acclaimed debate performances this year than percentage points of voter support.
 The safe assumption is that his latest cheerful assault will prove as politically impotent as the previous ones.
-But there’s at least one reason to think his latest jab at Biden might prove more potent: Whereas previous attacks on the Democratic frontrunner have focused on Biden’s historic betrayals of contemporary Democratic orthodoxy — or else, the former vice president’s spurning of today’s progressive vanguard — Booker targeted an issue where the elder statesman is truly behind the times: Two-thirds of the American public supports marijuana legalization.
+But there’s at least one reason to think his latest jab at Biden might prove more potent: Whereas previous attacks on the Democratic frontrunner have focused on Biden’s historic betrayals of contemporary Democratic orthodoxy — or else, the former vice-president’s spurning of today’s progressive vanguard — Booker targeted an issue where the elder statesman is truly behind the times: Two thirds of the American public supports marijuana legalization.
 Among Democratic primary voters, that percentage is even higher.
-Virtually every non-Biden candidate, from Amy Klobuchar to Bernie Sanders is high on legal weed.
+Virtually every non-Biden candidate, from Amy Klobuchar to Bernie Sanders, is high on legal weed.
 Biden’s reluctance to make peace with marijuana legalization, like his constant struggles to find his way around an English sentence, is a reminder that there may be some downsides to nominating the oldest moderate on offer.

 2) Amy Klobuchar’s hair.